St. Thomas' School (New Delhi): Campus

 The school is divided into two, the junior school and senior school, the junior school is located in Karol Bagh and the senior school is located in Mandir Marg.
 The junior school has classes till Grade V and the senior school has classes from Grades VI to XII.
 Each school has a library managed by a librarian and other staff.
 The senior school library has 18000 books, 40 periodicals and magazines, and 6 daily newspapers.
 The senior school has an auditorium, the Helen Jerwood Auditorium named after the founder of the school.
 Both buildings have a sports playground and a massive garden for students.

 The senior school has three science labs, two computer rooms, a music and dance room, a geography lab, a home science lab, an art room and a theater room.
 The junior school has a science lab, and a music and dance room.
 Both the schools have open stages for theater.

 School magazine & E-newsletter

 The school magazine - The Jyoti Magazine - covers events organized by the schools and also features students' articles, poems, and jokes.
 It is published in English, Hindi, Sanskrit, and French.

 The school E-newsletter - Impact- is made by the students and edited by the editorial board of the school.

 School Cabinet

 The school elects a cabinet every year.
 The cabinet has a Prime Minister as the head.
 A ceremony is held each year announcing the cabinet election results.
 The school encourages leadership skills and also introduces students to the democratic system of government.
 Also, the school has 4 houses, Chand Bibi, Madam Curie, Nightingale and Sarojini Naidu, whose captains are also elected by the students belonging to their respective houses.

-Uniform

-The summer uniform is a white salwaar, a light green kurti, white nylon socks, and black adidas shoes.

-The winter uniform is a full sleeves white blouse with a dark green and brown check skirt, a brownish mustard blazer with the school emblem, a full sleeves sweater of the same color as the blazer and green woolen socks.
-There is a green muffler in addition to the uniform.